 - a.
 A square with side length 1 unit called "a unit square," is said to have "one square unit" of area and can be used to measure area. - b.
 A plane figure which can be covered without gaps or overlaps by n unit squares is said to have an area of n square units.

 Code Digital Student Experience Code Teacher Resources

 ISIP Area Square

-ISIP Finding the Area of Squares
+ISIP Area of Polygon

 ISIP Finding the Area of Rectangles

 Measure areas by counting unit squares (square cm, square m, square in, square ft., and improvised units).